Konrad1991/RFortranRcpp/README.md

  It is also possible to pass a R function to fortran.

-# How to pass Fortran function to Fortran
+# How to pass a Fortran function to Fortran

 * Define a function which should do something